c7chai/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Part 1 - Merge the training and the test sets to create one data set

-We can use combine the respective data in training and test data sets corresponding to subject, activity and features.
+The respective data in training and test data sets corresponding to subject, activity and features are concatenated.
 The results are stored in subject, activity and features.

 subject <- rbind(subjectTrain, subjectTest)